cumulus13/pypihub_flask/README.md

 ## License

-PyPix is released under the [GNU Lesser General Public License v3.0 (LGPL-3.0)](https://www.gnu.org/licenses/lgpl-3.0.html).
+PyPihub is released under the [GNU Lesser General Public License v3.0 (LGPL-3.0)](https://www.gnu.org/licenses/lgpl-3.0.html).

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).